gumdropsteve/intro-data-science/README.md

 ## About me:

 Hello I'm [Winston Robson](http://linkedin.com/in/winstonrobson/).
 I'm a recent graduate of the Data Science Immersive here at Galvanize SF.
 After moving to the Bay Area in May 2018, I've been working as a REALTOR® with BHHS Drysdale Properties and learning Data Science.
-For fun I like to watch and attend academic lectures, play video games and live stream to Twitch, and code.
+For fun I like to watch & attend academic lectures, play & stream video games to Twitch, and code.

 Reach out to me if interested in:
 - breaking into the tech industry